About This Course

 This is a 12-month intensive course with industrially mentored collaborative projects.
 Students are taught from beginner level, and prepared to take up business analyst/programmer and management positions in IT departments in small, medium or large organisations, whether public or private, in the financial services, manufacturing or any sector.

-MSc Information Systems for Business Performance (ISBP) consists of eight taught modules (Part 1) and a collaborative industry research project (Part 2), which add up to a total of 90 credits over 12 months.
+MSc Information Systems for Business Performance (ISBP) consists of taught modules (Part 1) and a collaborative industry research project (Part 2), which add up to a total of 90 credits over 12 months.

 It consists of the following taught modules:

-- Electronic Business Models and Systems
+- Electronic Business Modesl & Systems

-- IT Organisation
+- Leveraging IT Seminar Series

 - Enterprise Business Intelligence

 Part 2 consists of a collaborative industry research project.
 This will give you a practical experience of a research project in a business context.
 This collaborative project will allow groups of students to specialise in an assigned industry sector (e.g. financial services, technological, pharmaceuticals, government, retail/distribution) in the context of a research project carried out under the supervision of an industry expert and an academic specialist.
 Groups will develop a proposal and carry out fieldwork in order to produce a report on their topic.

 Further details on the content and modules are available on the Postgraduate College Calendar